 - Give the person finger foods to eat such as cheese, small sandwiches, small pieces of chicken, fresh fruits, or vegetables.
 Sandwiches made with pita bread are easier to handle. - Give him or her high-calorie, healthy foods to eat or drink, such as protein milk shakes.
 You can buy high-protein drinks and powders at grocery stores, drugstores, or discount stores.
 Also, you can mix healthy foods in a blender and let the person drink his or her meal.
 Use diet supplements if he or she is not getting enough calories.
 Talk with the doctor or nurse about what kinds of supplements are best. - Try to use healthy fats in cooking, such as olive oil.
 Also, use extra cooking oil, butter, and mayonnaise to cook and prepare food if the person needs more calories.
-If the person has heart disease, check with the doctor about how much and what kinds of fat to use. - Keep certain foods out of reach for people on a sugar-restricted (diabetic) or salt-restricted diet.
-Limit ketchup, vinegar, oil, salt, and pepper. - Have the person take a multi-vitamin-a tablet, capsule, powder, liquid, or injection that adds vitamins, minerals, and other important things to a person's diet. - Serve bigger portions at breakfast because it's the first meal of the day.
+If the person has heart disease, check with the doctor about how much and what kinds of fat to use. - If the person has diabetes or high blood pressure, check with the doctor or a nutrition specialist about which foods to limit. - Have the person take a multivitamin-a tablet, capsule, powder, liquid, or injection that adds vitamins, minerals, and other important things to a person's diet. - Serve bigger portions at breakfast because it's the first meal of the day.